Richard Parry-Jones: 50 metre test

 In developing automobile dynamics, Parry-Jones became well known for suggesting that a great deal could be learned about a vehicle's dynamics within a simple 50 Metre Test, rather than testing the vehicle at top speed, Parry-Jones insisted that engineers drive very slowly for 50 metres, sensing the subtleties of the vehicle's dynamics. suggesting that "an engineer could learn more from the 50-metre test than laps at the limits around the track."

 Parry-Jones credited the racing driver Sir Jackie Stewart with influencing his approach to testing cars, saying "Jackie was tremendously helpful and influential with my approach.
 He's not an engineer so he can't fix cars, but he can extract information about a car's behavior in an uncannily detailed and superb way."

 Environmentalism

-Parry-Jones has embraced environmental initiatives.
+Parry-Jones embraced environmental initiatives.
 In a 2000 speech to the Society of Automotive Engineers at The Greenbrier, Parry-Jones said, "What our society wants us to do is to invent the technology to make personal, private transportation sustainable.
 People expect engineers to do the right thing.
 It's as if we had taken some kind of Hippocratic oath.
 And our profession has been around nearly as long as medicine itself."